daniel5151/blog/content/post/automating-ac-nyc.md

 ## 🏠 Making it Useful with Home Assistant

-With the firmware flashed, the hardware jankily mounted in place, I decided to kick the tires on this thing by sitting comfortably on the couch, pulling up the web UI on my phone, and hitting the button to turn the motor.
+With the firmware flashed and the hardware jankily mounted in place, I decided to kick the tires on this thing by sitting comfortably on the couch, pulling up the web UI on my phone, and hitting the button to turn the motor.

 Lemme tell you - seeing the AC kick on/off without me leaving the couch?